 Global-Local Engagement Advisers

-Beginning in Spring 2018, the Walter Commons for Global Study and Engagement will launch a new advising program for off-campus programs.
+In Spring 2018, the Walter Commons for Global Study and Engagement launched a new advising program for off-campus programs.

-This program supports Connections by highlighting experiential learning (through study away, internships, applied research, and community engagement) as opportunities to pursue academic studies in real-world and practical contexts.
-The program is being designed in collaboration with staff from Community Partnerships, Study Away, the Holleran Center, CISLA, and the Office of Career and Professional Development.
+This program supports Connections by highlighting experiential learning (through study away, internships, applied research, and community engagement) as an opportunity to pursue academic studies in real-world and practical contexts.
+The program is a collaboration with staff from Community Partnerships, Study Away, the Holleran Center, CISLA, and the Office of Career and Professional Development.

 Institute of International Education — Scholar Rescue Fund (IIE-SRF)